OGCraftMC/OGResize/README.md

 ### Features

-- Changes player size with interactive GUI
+- Change player size with interactive GUI
 - Moderation command to resize other players
 - Fully configurable minimum, maximum, increment, and default sizes
 - Persistent player sizes across sessions and respawn

 ### Installation

-1. Download the latest `.jar` from Github
+1. Download the latest `.jar`
 2. Place it in your server's `/plugins/` folder
 3. Configure `config.yml` if needed
 4. Start your server